mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/WorkingWithDataTypes.md

 # Working with Data Types

 MySQL supports and extensive list of data types that cannot be directly mapped development language native datatypes in many cases.
 This section discusses how to handles those MySQL datatypes in the Client SDK.
+The conversion rules apply consistently across REST View fields, REST Procedure input and output parameters and REST function input parameters and results.

 ## Spatial Data Types